MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 There are a couple theoretical weaknesses with in this approach. `SUM()` is commutative, so the order of the rows in a group is immaterial, which is a good thing.
 However, it might be possible to overflow a `BIGINT` with the `SUM()` over a large group.
 This seems unlikely, but 8 hex digits is 32 bits, and since `BIGINT` math is signed for aggregate functions in MySQL (except for the bitwise functions), that leaves 31 bits of headroom, which is just over 2 billion.
 Lots of people have tables with more than 2 billion rows.
 Granted, you still wouldn't overflow unless every value in the set was FFFFFFFF, but who knows what might happen, especially if you have many more rows.

 The next potential problem is the law of large numbers.
 Using `SUM()` increases the likelihood of a collision.
-It changes the distribution of numbers from pseudo-random over the range to a normal distribution -- the familiar bell curve.
+It changes the distribution of numbers from pseudo-random over the range to a normal distribution---the familiar bell curve.
 Certain numbers will be more likely to occur than others, and this likelihood increases as the set grows.

 Finally, string concatenation of base-ten digits discards the most significant digits.
 If you convert the four sliced hex strings to base ten and they end up being 1, 2, 3, and 4, and then you concatenate them, you get 1234.
 But the sum of the checksum is not 1234; it is \\(1 \times 16^{24} + 2\times16^{16} + 3\times16^8 + 4\times16\\).
 This truncates the full 128-bit range of `MD5()`.